“Nothing is to be feared, it is only to be understood. Now is the time to understand more, so that we may fear less.”

 We also trade multiple different strategies at the same time.
 This lowers the correlation further and reduces the risk.

 Systemic risk is the possibility that in event at a company level could treat us via instability or complete collapse of an entire industry or economy.
 Systemic risk with one of the main contributing factors to the financial crisis of 2008.
 Companies considered to be a systemic risk are the ones that most people call “too big to fail”.

-These large institutions Make up a large portion of the economy and I highly and can interconnected with other companies or a single source, which creates systemic risk.
+These large institutions make up a large portion of the economy and are highly interconnected with other companies or a single source, which creates systemic risk.